 - 2 chicken breasts

-- 100 g gluten free breadcrumbs
+- 200 g gluten free breadcrumbs (watch out for gram flour if low FODMAP)

 - 50 g gluten free plain flour